 Derbyshire countryside

-As a deferred member you have the option to transfer your Local Government Pension Scheme benefits to:
+As a deferred member you have the option to transfer your Local Government Pension Scheme (LGPS) benefits to:

 You may be moving to another job which provides a different pension scheme, or you may be looking into transferring your pension out to a different arrangement.